COPRS/infrastructure/user_manuals/how-to/Cluster scaling.md

 ansible-playbook cluster.yaml -i inventory/mycluster/hosts.yaml -t providerids
 ```

+> If the created node has the affinities corresponding the the Ceph Cluster and a mounted volume, a new OSD will be created on this node, this is how you may scale the storage on the platform.

 # Delete nodes from the cluster

+> To downscale the `rook_ceph` cluster, first mark the OSDs corresponding to the node as **out** of the Ceph Cluster so the data is first removed from the OSDs.

 1. Drain and delete the nodes from the kubernetes cluster